UltiMario/LilithPort-Alpha/README.md

 > [.NET Framework 3.5](https://www.microsoft.com/en-us/download/details.aspx?id=21)
 > [Visual C++](https://aka.ms/vs/17/release/vc_redist.x64.exe)

 LilithPort Alpha is a slightly modified, as it was easier to focus on the key parts that Pokemon: Close Combat needed than focusing on a 100% faithful port of the existing 1.08 code.
-Major changes of notes are security patches that prevent players from getting access to unobfuscated IP addresses, and the removal of the MTSP server link on Server Creation.
+Major changes of note are security patches that prevent players from getting access to unobfuscated IP addresses, and the removal of the MTSP server link on Server Creation.

 # Games